BretGG/Team06COMP2930/README.md

 - 6.2.7

 #### Git Commits: https://chris.beams.io/posts/git-commit/
-We should aim for the guidelines shown in the section **The seven rules of a great Git commit message**.
+We should aim for the guidelines shown in the section **The seven rules of a great Git commit message** in the document above.
 This section shows both a header line and body for each commit.
 If your commit changes something that requires more explanation or you are merging a branch please write a body, otherwise, just a concise header is fine.

 #### Git Flow: https://nvie.com/posts/a-successful-git-branching-model/
 We are using a stripped down version of this git flow.
 Our git will use both a protected master and